kevintuhumury/chef-capistrano-roundsman/README.md

 1. `bundle install`
 2. Edit `config/deploy.rb` and `config/deploy/production.rb`.
 If you're using [Vagrant](http://vagrantup.com/), you might want to edit `config/deploy/vagrant.rb` also.

 That's it.
 When using Vagrant, you'll want to deploy to that stage.
 This is done by running `cap vagrant deploy:setup` and after that `cap vagrant deploy`.
-If everything went according to plan, you can deploy to your actual server by running the `cap deploy:setup` (or `cap production deploy:setup`).
-When that's done, run:
+If everything went according to plan, you can deploy to your actual server by running the `cap deploy:setup` (or `cap production deploy:setup`) command.
+When that's done, run: `cap deploy`.

-  cap deploy

 ## Note